Reviews You Can Rely On

 Heel-to-Toe Drop

 To determine heel-to-toe drop, we first measure the heel and toe stacks.
 The difference between the two is the heel-to-toe drop.
 When you walk around barefoot, you experience no drop.
 Some swear by minimal-drop shoes, while others love large drops.
-This isn't a one-size-fits-all spec, and this will ultimately come down to what you are the most comfortable in.
+This isn't a one-size-fits-all spec, and this will ultimately come down to what you are most comfortable in.
 If you choose a shoe that is drastically different from what you are used to, you'll likely need some break-in time.
-The Altra Experience Flow 2 has the smallest drop in our lineup at four millimeters.
+The Altra Experience Flow 3 has the smallest drop in our lineup at four millimeters (we measured five mm in our lab after cutting the shoes in half).
 Paired with the wide toe box, these are some of the most “minimalist” feeling shoes.
-On the other end of the spectrum, the Adidas Race has a 21-millimeter drop and the Dankso has a 26-millimeter drop.
+On the other end of the spectrum, the Adidas Racer has a 21-millimeter drop, and the Dankso has a 26-millimeter drop.
 Most of the other shoes fall in the middle of these options, ranging from 9 to 15 millimeters.

 walking shoes men - we measure heel to toe drop by taking measurements at the heel and...

 We measure heel to toe drop by taking measurements at the heel and toe (shown by the black marks).
-This photo shows the Adidas Race after being cut in half in our lab and measured.
+This photo shows the Adidas Racer after being cut in half in our lab and measured.
+Credit: Natalie Kafader

 Rocker Design